sktime/sktime/.github/PULL_REQUEST_TEMPLATE.md

 #### What does this implement/fix?
 Explain your changes.
 <!--
 A clear and concise description of what you have implemented.
 -->

 #### Does your contribution introduce a new dependency?
 If yes, which one?

 <!--
 If your contribution does add a new hard dependency, we may suggest to initially develop your contribution in a separate companion package in https://github.com/sktime/ to keep external dependencies of the core sktime package to a minimum.
 -->

-#### PR checklist for new estimators
+#### PR checklist
 <!--
-This is only relevant if you contribute a new estimator (classifiers, regressors, forecasters, etc.).
-If so, please go through the checklist below.
-Otherwise please ignore the check list.
+Please go through the checklist below.
+Please feel free to remove points if they are not applicable.
+-->

+##### For all contributions
+- [ ] I've added myself to the [list of contributors](https://github.com/alan-turing-institute/sktime/blob/master/.all-contributorsrc).
+- [ ] Optionally, I've updated sktime's [CODEOWNERS](https://github.com/alan-turing-institute/sktime/blob/master/CODEOWNERS) to receive notifications about future changes to these files.
 - [ ] I've added unit tests and made sure they pass locally.

+##### For new estimators
+- [ ] I've added the estimator to the online documentation.
 - [ ] I've updated the existing example notebooks or provided a new one to showcase how my estimator works.
-- [ ] I've updated sktime's [CODEOWNERS](https://github.com/alan-turing-institute/sktime/blob/master/CODEOWNERS) and I'm committed to maintain my algorithm.
-- [ ] I've added myself to the list of contributors.
-- [ ] I've added the estimator to the online documentation.
--->

 #### Any other comments?
 <!--